 1 Samuel 10:1-11:15, John 6:43-71, Psalms 107:1-43, Proverbs 15:1-3

-dailyaudiobible.com is the website, it’s home base, it’s certainly where you find out what’s going on around here, so be sure to check in and check it out.
+dailyaudiobible.com is the website, its home base, it’s where you find out what’s going on around here.
+It’s where you reach out.

-If you want to partner with the Daily Audio Bible, that can be done at dailyaudiobible.com as well.
-There is a link right on the homepage.
-If you’re using the Daily Audio Bible app, you can press the give button in the upper right-hand corner.
-Or if you prefer, the mailing address is P.O.
-Box 1996, Spring Hill, Tennessee, 37174.
-And as always, if you have a prayer request or comment, 877-942-4253 is the number to dial.
+If you want to partner with the Daily Audio Bible you can do that at dailyaudiobible.com.
+There’s a link on the homepage.
+If you’re using the Daily Audio Bible app you can press the Give button in the upper right-hand corner or the mailing address, if you prefer, is PO Box 1996 Spring Hill Tennessee 37174.

 And that’s it for today.
 I’m Brian I love you and I’ll be waiting for you here tomorrow.